ECHibiki/Tsukuyomi-UseCase-List/Hypothetical Ideas.md

+# List of Hypothetical Ideas Which Should be Added
-Reintroduce the blotter into both UI
+- Reintroduce the blotter into both UI